Atelfo/Atelfo.github.io/_posts/2022-06-02-where-are-the-other-luxturnas.md

 title: "Where are the other Luxturna's?
 Challenges with gene therapy for inherited retinal diseases"
 ---

-# Where are the other Luxturna's?
-Challenges with gene therapy for inherited retinal disease

 ### Luxturna and the promise of gene therapy for inherited retinal disease
 Luxturna, approved in December 2017 in the US[^1] and November 2018 in the EU[^2], is a landmark in the history of gene therapy and a transformative[^3] treatment for patients with inherited retinal disease (IRD) caused by biallelic RPE65 mutations.